dart-lang/site-www/src/_articles/libraries/creating-streams.md

 If the function exits with an error, the future completes with that error;
 otherwise, it completes with `null`.

-Another, more useful, example is a function that converts a sequence of futures to a stream:
+Another, more useful example is a function that converts a sequence of futures to a stream:

 <?code-excerpt "misc/lib/articles/creating-streams/stream_controller.dart (stream-from-futures)"?>